Are you an adviser? Go to Unbiased Pro

 How does SERPS affect the state pension I receive?

-Whether or not you’ve reached state pension age, the level of state pension income you receive could be affected if you were ever contracted out of SERPS or S2P.
+Whether or not you’ve reached state pension age, the state pension income you receive could be affected if you were ever contracted out of SERPS or the state second pension.

-The new state pension was introduced from 6 April 2016.
-If you reached state pension age before this, you’ll receive the old ‘basic state pension’.
+The new state pension was introduced on 6 April 2016.
+If you reached the state pension age before this date, you’ll receive the old ‘basic state pension’.

 If you would like to increase your state pension because you aren’t eligible for the full amount, possible remedies include: